Bhodrolok/rupantar/README.md

 Rupantar itself is developed with a "src layout" structure so as to follow a more modern, standardized, and organized way of managing everything.
 To read more about that, click <a href="#readme-top">here</a>.

 A :construction: features roadmap of this Python project can be found [here](https://github.com/users/Bhodrolok/projects/3).

+And lastly, there is also a [TODO.md](TODO.md) for some transparency and organization (and quick notes/documentation :P).

 <p align="right">(<a href="#readme-top">back to top :arrow_up: </a>)</p>